United Nations Sustainable Development Goals - SDGs

 - indicator

 Artists often have precarious employment.
-Their support strengthens the cultural and creative sector .
+Their support strengthens the cultural and creative sector , which is a significant economic sector.

 - Goal

-8.3 : Promote full and productive employment, creative industries and entrepreneurship. -
+8.3 : Promoting productive full employment, creative industries

 8.3.1 : Share of informal employment in total employment.

-Art has the potential to make marginalized voices heard – and to promote social participation, for example, of people with a migration background or disabilities.
+Art has the potential to amplify marginalized voices and promote social participation, for example, of people with a migration background or disabilities.

 - indicator